-We have the GoPro HERO5 black, which we don’t use it as much as our other travel gear but still, it is very handy and comes into play when it’s too risky to use phone or camera to film or to take pictures.
-It shots RAW (12MP) and records 4k video.
+We have the GoPro HERO5 Black, which we don’t use it as much as our other travel gear but still, it is very handy and comes into play when it’s too risky to use phone or camera to film or to take pictures.
+It shoots RAW (12MP) and records 4k video.
 There are several newer versions up to 8 by now.
 However, they are also more expensive.
-Also be careful when acquiring knock off products that cost little but promise to be 4k cameras.
+Also, be careful when acquiring knock-off products that cost little but promise to be 4k cameras.
 The one we tested some years ago was clearly not filming in 4k.

 UNDERWATER CASE / RED FILTER FOR GOPRO

-Diving and snorkelling are great but have you ever taken pictures underwater?
+Diving and snorkeling are great but have you ever taken pictures underwater?
 They mostly suck!
-You see so many great colours but once you look at your photos they are all blue.
+You see so many great colors but once you look at your photos they are all blue.
 Why?

 Also, make sure to get a waterproof case.
 For snorkeling, the GoPro HERO5 (and later models) is safe without a case but once you go scuba diving make sure to use a proper case to protect the camera.
 Once again be careful with cheaper products.
 That might save you money but they might not perform as well as you might like them perform.